10 reasons why children should play chess

 8. Better concentration

 Children are exposed to many attractions and stimuli today, and their brain has a lot of work to deal with all this information.
-One of the consequences of this is distracted attention and lack of concentration.
+One of the consequences of this is distracting attention and lack of concentration.
 Children have to be concentrated in a current position during the game and be focused on many details.
 Chess is great for developing a concentration that will be transferred to other areas of life.

 9. Developing self-confidence